AmitKumarDas/Decisions/blogs/openebs_operator_design.md

         - NetworkFailure
   # apiServer is the specification of openebs api server
   apiServer:
+    # A value of false will un-install all instances of api server
+    enabled: true
     # nodeSelector translates to kubernetes pod's nodeSelector property
     nodeSelector:
     # desired to have ha support